scriptrdotio/eurotech_simpleapp/documentation/installing_the_application.md

 # Installing the application

+## Configure Github in your scriptr account

+To execute this step you need to own a Github account and you need to have generated a Github Personal Access Token the configure your Github settings in scriptr.
+If you do not wish to do so, you can use the below temporarily:

+- Github account username: scriptrdemoaccount
+- Personal Access Token: a8eb34a42d29e37d334c66735986b364e918eedd

+To configure the Github settings in scriptr, your [scriptr workspace](https://www.scriptr.io/workspace), click on your username in the top right corner of the screen, then select **Settings** then click on the **Github** tab.

+Fill the fields as follows:
+- Repository Owner: scriprdotio
+- Access Token: your personal access token or the one provided above
+- Repository Name: demo
+- Branch: master
+- Path: leave empty

+The click "Save".

 ## Import from Github

+**Note**

 From your [scriptr workspace](https://www.scriptr.io/workspace), click on the arrow next to +New Script in the bottom left corner of the screen:
 - Click on **Install Modules**